eslint/eslint/docs/src/use/configure/migration-guide.md

 ### Additional Changes

-The following changes have been made from the `.eslintrc` to the `eslint.config.js` file format:
+The following changes have been made from the eslintrc to the flat config file format:

 * The `root` option no longer exists.
 * The `files` option cannot be a single string anymore, it must be an array.
 * The `sourceType` option now supports the new value `"commonjs"` (`.eslintrc` supports it too, but it was never documented).
 * You can configure `noInlineConfig` and `reportUnusedDisableDirectives` options under the setting `linterOptions`.

-## Things That Haven’t Changed between Configuration File Formats

-While all the above mentioned features have changed from `.eslintrc` to `eslint.config.js` configurations, the following has stayed the same:

-* Syntax for adding rules
-* Processors
-* All functionality.
-Just the way to configure it has changed.
-* The CLI

 ## TypeScript Types for eslint.config.js